LjaljevicStefan/GetCommission/README.md

 Solution:
 ----------
-The solution code in Get_Commision.py is completely developed by myself without using 'detetime' module.
-The function get_commision(date_str) is ready for import.
+The solution code in Get_Commission.py is completely developed by myself without using 'detetime' module.
+The function get_commission(date_str) is ready for import.
-Test.py imports Get_Commision and uses get_commision() function to test valid and invalid inputs.
+Test.py imports Get_Commission and uses get_commission() function to test valid and invalid inputs.